sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 We shall compare from the root to the leaf to see weather any node equal the target node (A or B).
 If we find any target node, we shall return it. if a node's left subtree contains a node, right subtree contains another node, the node is the lowest common ancestor.
 If we find target A and B are in the same subtree, then the first node we find in the top-down direction is the lowest common ancestor.

-This question is a variation of finding a node from binary search tree.
+This question is a variation of finding a node from binary tree.
 Once we find a target, we will return that target directly from that node.
 If a node contains both targets on its left and right subtrees alone bottom-up returning direction, the node is the lowest common ancestor.
 We won't search the whole tree to the bottom, instead, we will return if we find any node A or B. If A or B is on the same side of tree, we need to find the topper one.
 Therefore, we have to return the first finding in the top-down direction, i.e., if we find a target, we shall return before we call the recursion.

 ```java
     public TreeNode lowestCommonAncestor(TreeNode root, TreeNode A, TreeNode B) {